 This customization method generally only affects the space in which the change is made, rather than all spaces in which the theme is active.

 Page titles are used in the URL of any given page and also appear as the HTML title for it.
 Titles of space home pages are also used for other elements.

 Example: The title of the space home page is also displayed in the banner if the "hero" style is used.

 Example: The excerpt macro is used to define the page description.
-This description will appear on the tile that represents a page on the space home page.
+This description appears on the tile that represents a page on the space home page.

-Labels are used to give pages special status in a space.
+Labels are used to give a page a special status in a space.

-Example: A page that has the label "scroll-help-center-exclude-page" will be hidden from all navigation, including the page tree and space home page.
+Example: A page with the label "scroll-help-center-exclude-page" is hidden from all navigation, including the page tree and space home page.

-Space name, description and avatar are included in the different views in the Help Center theme.
+Space name, description, and logo are included in the different views in the Help Center theme.

-Example: The tiles on the portal page of a multi-space that represent the space contain the space avatar, name and short description of that space.
+Example: Each tile on the portal page representing a space contains the space logo, name, and short description of that space.

 Learn more about the settings that use Confluence information.